Akki-OOK/kizuna/docs/DEMO.md

 `
 Explain that table metadata lives in the catalog heap (page 1) and the table heap starts on the listed root page.

-## 3. INSERT and SELECT with projection, predicates, and LIMIT
+## 3. INSERT and SELECT with projection, predicates, LIMIT (and ORDER BY)
 `
 > INSERT INTO ook VALUES (1, 'nice', TRUE,  '2023-06-01', 'ace');
 > INSERT INTO ook VALUES (2, 'not nice', FALSE, '2022-05-05', NULL);